chrisranderson/chrisranderson.github.io/_posts/2016-7-9-chinese-restaurant-process-introduction.md

 Picture a Chinese restaurant.
 People come in one at a time, and decide where to sit.
 The first person picks a table.
 Everyone afterwards picks a table according to how many people are currently at each table.

-The probability of picking an occupied table is
+The probability of picking a particular occupied table is

 $$\frac{\text{# of people sitting at the table}}{\text{# of people seated} + 1}$$